dharryc/WebDevFinal-Fall2024/README.md

 - Impliment user creation page with validation
 - Impliment abiltiy for users to add voice notes to a given item
 - Make "shopping cart" so you can estimate how much a given set of gifts would cost without pulling up a calculator
+- Allow users to customise their page, (Allow for a user to see a kind of dark mode while keeping other users on the default?)
+- Allow users to customise what their page looks like to other users when visitied
+- Allow users to take pictures of existing items (in their house or that they just saw?)
+- Find a way to make my site update prices of items based on if they're on sale in real time?